Attention: This approach is for people who want to start companies & launch products.

 I’m going to drop a few gold nuggets now 🙂

-In order to make the “Education First.
-Startup Second.” approach work ..
+In order to make an audience-first strategy work ..

 ..
 You need to think about this ..

 All your products need to overlap.